Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 GEOs

-Global with strong Tier-3 inventory the larger networks don't compete for
+Global with strong Tier-3 inventory the larger networks do not aggressively compete for

 Verticals